eosnetworkfoundation/grant-framework/applications/subdeeply-application.md

 - Where and how does your project fit into the ecosystem?

-The project fits into global communities, investors and users by offering users access to information media and educational resources allowing users to identify the different types of uses and services of EOSIO-based networks.
+The project fits into global communities, investors and users by offering users access to information media and educational resources allowing users to identify the different types of uses and services of EOSIO (Antelope) based chains.

 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?